 Authentication is the action of verifying the identity of a user or process.
-UKG Dimensions supports two types of authentication: Basic and Federated.
+UKG Pro Workforce Management™ supports two types of authentication: Basic and Federated.

 With Federated Authentication, the user’s password is stored in another system (called an Identity Provider or IDP).
 The identity provider delivers authentication credentials to the service provider (SP) at the user's request.
-The user is authenticated via IDP, which in turn delivers confirmation of that user’s identity to UKG Dimensions via federation.
+The user is authenticated via IDP, which in turn delivers confirmation of that user’s identity to UKG Pro Workforce Management™ by way of federation.
 Federated Authentication requires additional configuration and maintenance, but it comes with more flexibility and integration with other products.

 Key features of Federated Authentication include:

-- Single Sign-On (SSO) — You can use single sign-on to authenticate when logging in one time to access multiple service providers.
+- Single Sign-On (SSO) — Use single sign-on to authenticate when logging in one time to access multiple service providers.

-- Full-Suite Access — With Federated Authentication, you can use HCM, Planner, and/or Telestaff in addition to the core Workforce Management (WFM) suite of products.
+- Full-Suite Access — With Federated Authentication, you can use HCM, Workforce Planner, or Telestaff in addition to the core Workforce Management (WFM) suite of products.